Angels in America: Production history

 Angels in America was commissioned by the Eureka Theatre Company in San Francisco, by co-artistic directors Oskar Eustis and Tony Taccone.
 It was first performed in Los Angeles as a workshop in May 1990 by the Center Theatre Group at the Mark Taper Forum.

 Millennium Approaches premiered in May 1991 in a production performed by the Eureka Theatre Company of San Francisco, directed by David Esbjornson.
 In London it premiered in a National Theatre production at the Cottesloe Theatre, directed by Declan Donnellan.
 Henry Goodman played Cohn, Nick Reding played Joe, Felicity Montagu played Harper, Marcus D'Amico played Louis, and Sean Chapman played Prior.
 Opening on January 23, 1992, the London production ran for a year.
 In November 1992 it visited Düsseldorf as part of the first Union des Théâtres de l'Europe festival.

 The play's second part, Perestroika, was still being developed as Millennium Approaches was being performed.
 It was performed several times as staged readings by both the Eureka Theatre (during the world premiere of part one in 1991), and the Mark Taper Forum (in May 1992).
 It premiered in November 1992 in a production by the Mark Taper Forum, directed by Oskar Eustis and Tony Taccone.
 In November 1993 it received its London debut at the National Theatre on the Cottesloe stage, in repertory with a revival of Millennium Approaches, again directed by Declan Donnellan.
-David Schofield played Cohn, Daniel Craig played Joe, Clare Holman played Harper, Jason Isaacs played Louis, Joseph Mydell played Belize and won the Olivier Award for Best Supporting Actor, and Stephen Dillane played Prior.
+David Schofield played Cohn, Daniel Craig played Joe, Clare Holman played Harper, Jason Isaacs played Louis, Joseph Mydell played Belize and won the Laurence Olivier Award for Best Supporting Actor, and Stephen Dillane played Prior.

 The entire two-part play debuted on Broadway at the Walter Kerr Theatre in 1993, directed by George C. Wolfe, with Millennium Approaches performed on May 4 and Perestroika joining it in repertory on November 23, closing December 4, 1994.
 The original cast included Ron Leibman, Stephen Spinella, Kathleen Chalfant, Marcia Gay Harden, Jeffrey Wright, Ellen McLaughlin, David Marshall Grant and Joe Mantello.
 Among the replacements during the run were F. Murray Abraham (for Ron Leibman), Cherry Jones (for Ellen McLaughlin), Dan Futterman (for Joe Mantello), Cynthia Nixon (for Marcia Gay Harden) and Jay Goede (for David Marshall Grant).
 Millennium Approaches and Perestroika were awarded, in 1993 and 1994 respectively, both the Tony Awards for Best Play and Drama Desk Awards for Outstanding Play.

 The published script indicates that Kushner made a few revisions to Perestroika in the following year.
 These changes officially completed the work in 1995.
 In 1994, the first national tour launched at the Royal George Theater in Chicago, directed by Michael Mayer, with the following cast: Peter Birkenhead as Louis Ironson, Reginald Flowers as Belize, Kate Goehring as Harper Pitt, Jonathan Hadary as Roy Cohn, Philip E. Johnson as Joe Pitt, Barbara E. Robertson as Hannah Pitt, Robert Sella as Prior, and Carolyn Swift as the Angel.